Mitrjoshi/React-OpenWave-e-commerce/README.md

 # OpenWave-e-commerce
-this is ecommerce website made by Mitr Joshi in React and TailwindCSS, it has the coolest UI you have ever seen, i also some cool features like add to cart, remove from cart, as well as google authentication, also complete responsive for all the devices.
+this is ecommerce website made by Mitr Joshi in React and TailwindCSS, it has the coolest UI you have ever seen, i also added some cool features like add to cart, remove from cart, as well as google authentication, also complete responsive for all the devices.

 # Live Demo
 https://openwave-ecommerce.netlify.app